McDrak/dark-star/README.md

 # Dark Star Engine

 DarkStar is a WIP cross-platform 2D game engine for my personal projects.
 Obviously, is not commercial ready.
+While I'm learning, the engine will work as a Static Library, but the idea is to move it to a Shared Library.

 ## Components
 - [CMake](https://cmake.org/) for building.